 Who are these people?

-They are all unpaid volunteers who see Progressive Secretary (PS) as a way for citizens to speak out on issues that concern them.
+They are all volunteers who see Progressive Secretary (PS) as a way for citizens to speak out on issues that concern them.

 Jim Harris, founder and sole operator till mid-1999, described himself as a sixties activist and a Quaker.
 After treatment for leukemia left him partially disabled, he decided to devote himself to progressive service, his long time calling, by using his computer skills and his knowledge of activism.